VirittamoHelsinki/virittamo-website/README.md

 ## **Future Features / Improvements**

-- Full-Stack Expansion:
-  - Building a backend (most likely express/node)
-  - Adding a database to store page contents (fi.js/en.js)
-- Login System & Auth
-  - Controlled access using Virittämö edu.hel.fi details
-  - Ability for selected employees to manage page content
-- Content Dashboard (UI)
+- Strapi CMS Implementation:
-  - Modify and change each text field on the site
+  - Modify and change each text- & image field on the site
-  - Add, modify and remove slides from Home page carousel
+  - Add, modify and remove slides from carousels + modify their contents
-  - Control the contents of the Project page carousels for each team
+  - Being done to save the developers' time so that content teams can edit the contents of the site without having to ask the developer to hard code said changes
     <br><br>

 ## **Other / Miscellaneous**

-Husky, lint-staged, jest, eslint and prettier are used together to enforce code quality and consistency in a project.
+Husky, lint-staged, vitest, eslint and prettier are used together to enforce code quality and consistency in a project.
 They are typically configured to run on every commit, so any code changes will go through the pipeline of checks.

 ### **Here is what happens on each commit:**